Long Point Bay: Ontario's Prime Duck Hunting Grounds

 Rohrer’s dog

 Today, outside of private clubs, there are still many opportunities for public hunting.
-The Long Point Waterfowl Unit, which operates in Long Point Provincial Park, is run by Long Point Waterfowl Association in conjunction with the Ontario Federation of Anglers and Hunters and the Ministry of Natural Resources.
-Blind rentals are available in the unit for $20 per person.
+The Long Point Waterfowl Unit, which operates in Long Point Provincial Park, is run by the Long Point Waterfowl Association in conjunction with the Ontario Federation of Anglers and Hunters and the Ministry of Natural Resources.
+Blind rentals are also available in the unit.

 The other option is to set up in the public marsh surrounding the bay.
 This is what we did with Rohrer.
 Since these spots are on a first-come, first-served basis, we set up in the dark, tucking into the cattails well ahead of shooting time.